homebrew-ec-foss/homebrew-internethome/src/posts/tilde-5.0-barrel-ly-learning.md

 ---

-# Barrel-ly Learning: Teaching an Agent to Beat Donkey Kong
+# Barrel-ly Learning: Teaching an Agent to Play Donkey Kong

-Barrel-ly is a deep learning model to play Donkey Kong using imitation learning and actor-critic reinforcement learning
+Barrel-ly is a deep learning agent that learns to play Donkey Kong by combining imitation learning with actor-critic reinforcement learning.

 **Mentor**:
 - [Lakshit Talreja](https://github.com/LakshitTalreja)